BalMM-hub/soc-home-lab-phase-1/README.md

 - Windows VM, Splunk Enterprise, and the Splunk Universal Forwarder were successfully deployed and connected end-to-end
 - General Windows Event Log data (Security, System) is confirmed flowing into Splunk and is fully searchable
 - Sysmon is confirmed to be correctly installed and actively generating detailed local telemetry (Event ID 11 and others), using the SwiftOnSecurity configuration
-- Sysmon-to-Splunk forwarding specifically is not yet working and remains under active investigation, despite general log forwarding functioning correctly — see the [troubleshooting write-up](Troubleshooting%20-%20Sysmon%20Forwarding%20Issue.md) for details
+Sysmon telemetry is confirmed to be generated locally; however, Sysmon events are not yet being indexed in Splunk despite successful forwarding of standard Windows Event Logs.
+The investigation and troubleshooting process is documented in the dedicated troubleshooting write-up. — see the [troubleshooting write-up](Troubleshooting%20-%20Sysmon%20Forwarding%20Issue.md) for details

 ## Skills Demonstrated